apache/skywalking-go/docs/en/development-and-contribution/development-guide.md

 ```

 In the above directory structure, the **test** framework needs to provide multiple different enhancement objects.
-In this case, a **Sub Home Path** method needs to be added for each enhancement object, the values of this method should be `package1` and `package2`.
+In this case, a **Plugin Source Code Path** method needs to be added for each enhancement object, the values of this method should be `package1` and `package2`.

 ### Instrument Point